DyogenIBENS/SCORPIOS/README.md

 All outputs from SCORPiOs are stored in a folder named SCORPiOs_jobname (jobname as specified in the configuration file).

 The main output is the **SCORPiOs-optimized gene trees**.
 Gene trees are provided as a single file in NHX format.
-SCORPiOs tags corrected nodes in the gene trees to allow easy inspection using tree visualisation softwares.
-We recommand the [ETE Toolkit](http://etetoolkit.org/) or [ggtree](https://guangchuangyu.github.io/software/ggtree/) for tree visualisation.
+See the [next section](#tree-visualization) for explanations on how to visualize individual SCORPiOs-corrected trees.

 The commands above generate:
 - `SCORPiOs_example/SCORPiOs_corrected_forest_0.nhx` for the simple run